wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/content.md

 ### Uncut Wasteland & Extra Collection

-Restores a huge amount of scenery, NPCs, creatures, and other details which were patched out New Vegas post-release.
+Restores a huge amount of scenery, NPCs, creatures, and other details which were patched out of New Vegas post-release.
 These versions are patched for TTW and FPGE by Kazopert.

 #### Installation: